-TUESDAY SCHOOL UPDATES: Power outages extend Bob Hope School closure - Port Arthur News
+TUESDAY SCHOOL UPDATES: Port Arthur, Nederland, PNG & Bob Hope share Hurricane Delta changes - Port Arthur News

-TUESDAY SCHOOL UPDATES: Power outages extend Bob Hope School closure
+TUESDAY SCHOOL UPDATES: Port Arthur, Nederland, PNG & Bob Hope share Hurricane Delta changes

+The Port Arthur Independent School District administration building, all schools and the district’s feeding program will be closed Wednesday due to power outages that remain in the area.

+The district will reopen Thursday (Oct.
+15).
+All students, in-person and virtual learners, will resume classes on Thursday (Oct.
+15).

 The Bob Hope School will remain closed through Wednesday (Oct.
 14).